 The full solutions of the weight and bias are

-It's easy to see this solution has similar structure with that of denoising score matching objective for diffusion model.
+It is easy to see this solution has a similar structure to that of the denoising score matching objective for diffusion models.

-\paragraph{Remarks} \begin{itemize} \item The learning dynamics of weight eigenmodes at different time $t$ were visualized in Fig. \ref{suppfig:theory_weight_distr_convergence_flowmatch}\textbf{A}. \item Note that, the convergence speed of each mode is $\exp(-2\eta\tau\bigl(t^{2}\lambda_{k}+(1-t)^{2}\bigr))$.
-Similarly, at the same time $t$, the higher the data variance $\lambda_{k}$ the faster the convergence speed. \item At smaller $t$, all eigenmodes converge at similar speed \item At larger $t\sim1$, the eigenmodes are resolved at distinct speed depend on the eigenvalues. \item Note, for each eigenvalue $\lambda_{k}$ there is a special time point where the convergence speed is maximized $t^{*}=1/(\lambda_{k}+1)$. \end{itemize}
+\paragraph{Remarks} \begin{itemize} \item The learning dynamics of weight eigenmodes at different times $t$ were visualized in Fig. \ref{suppfig:theory_weight_distr_convergence_flowmatch}\textbf{A}. \item Note that the convergence speed of each mode is $\exp(-2\eta\tau\bigl(t^{2}\lambda_{k}+(1-t)^{2}\bigr))$.
+Similarly, at the same time $t$, the higher the data variance $\lambda_{k}$, the faster the convergence speed. \item At smaller $t$, all eigenmodes converge at similar speed. \item At larger $t\sim1$, the eigenmodes are resolved at distinct speeds depending on the eigenvalues. \item Note that for each eigenvalue $\lambda_{k}$, there is a special time point where the convergence speed is maximized: $t^{*}=1/(\lambda_{k}+1)$. \end{itemize}